ArthurClemens/mod_yaml_import/README.md

 * map the fields to other data types (for instance to import media files, or to use a predicate)
 * preview data from the YAML file
 * import a range

+Next to creating Pages you can also create Category Pages.

+## Installation

+See file INSTALL

 ## One category at a time